 All persons attending the event must vacate the reserved area(s) at or before the end of the reservation time.

-The person reserving the facility is responsible for the cleanup of the reserved area and removal of all trash to an appropriate trash receptacle at or before the end of the reserved time period.
+The resident reserving the facility is responsible for the cleanup of the reserved area and removal of all trash to an appropriate trash receptacle at or before the end of the reserved time period.
+Any extra cleaning costs incurred by Master Association will be deducted from the deposit.

-Owners must arrange for all pick-ups and deliveries to be made within the reserved time period.
+The resident must arrange for all pick-ups and deliveries to be made within the reserved time period.

-Except for service animals and except for previously approved sponsored activities which include pets, pets are not allowed in any clubhouse facilities.
+Except for service animals and except for previously approved sponsored activities which include animals, animals are not allowed in any clubhouse facilities.

 Smoking is not allowed inside or outside any of the facilities.